teamlida/tad-2025/docs/README.md

 5. Use `Ctrl + d` or `/bye` to exit.

-6. To call ollama over API, run `ollama pull llama3.2` and then your curl:
+6. To call LLM over API, run `ollama pull llama3.2` and then your curl:
 ```bash
 curl http://localhost:11434/api/generate -d '{
   "model": "llama3.2",